 And this is true whether we consider tests at the direct code level or at any level of abstraction.

 For another point, Alexander Tarlinder in his book Developer Testing: Building Quality into Software says:

 “Traditional testing has focused on the black box most often.
 When what has been needed is a focus on building windows into the black box and adding appropriate control levers that introduce as little intrusiveness as possible.”

 This, to me, is another way of talking about the abstraction layer we want to work at.
 And being able to move between these abstraction layers is a key skill of specialist testers, particularly in an industry where they really have to be a developer with a particular set of focused skills working as part of a delivery team.

-What we all share in common — or at least should — as part of this team is a focus on testability as a primary quality attribute because, ultimately, that helps us observe and experiment with external and internal qualities, each of which is subject to various tolerances and sensitivities, both from the technology and the humans who benefit from (or suffer due to) that technology.
+What we all share in common as part of this delivery team is a focus on testability as a primary quality attribute because, ultimately, that helps us observe and experiment with external and internal qualities, each of which is subject to various tolerances and sensitivities, both from the technology and the humans who benefit from (or suffer due to) that technology.